raspiblitz/raspiblitz-docs/docs/faq/faq.md

 But there might be cases where you want to start a totally fresh/clean RaspiBlitz from the beginning.
 To do so you need to delete the old data from the HDD.
 Choose the option `RESET-ALL` under `REPAIR` to delete all data and start fresh.

-When the HDD is clean, then flash a new RaspiBlitz sd card and your setup should start fresh.
+When the HDD is clean, then flash a new RaspiBlitz SD card and your setup should start fresh.

 ### My blockchain data is corrupted - what can I do?